 · Deferred Gift Annuities

 Planned gifts at the Pancretan Foundation help ensure that the Pancretan Association will continue to serve future generations and allow donors to plan for their futures as well.
 For information on how you can contribute to our Legacy giving, contact our Foundation chair at firstname.lastname@example.org

 The PAA 300 Program

-The PAA 300 Program was launched in 2012 as a fundraising vehicle via the Pancretan Foundation to strengthen the Culture and Education, Philanthropic, and Scholarship funds to provide each with the resources to develop and implement programs for our members and deserving groups.
+The PAA 300 Program was launched as a fundraising vehicle via the Pancretan Foundation to strengthen the Culture and Education, Philanthropic, and Scholarship funds to provide each with the resources to develop and implement programs for our members and deserving groups.

-To become a member of The PAA 300 Club one needs to commit making a $1,000 donation annually for 10 years.
+To become a member of The PAA 300 Club, an individual and chapter needs to commit making a $1,000 donation annually for 10 years.
 Your donation will be equally disbursed to the Cultural, Philanthropic, and Scholarship funds.
 There is also the option of completing your commitment in a single lump sum.
 By becoming a member of the PAA 300 Club, you will receive a special pin when you make your pledge.
 Once your commitment is met, you will receive a custom, one-of-a-kind gift to thank you for your support.

-All pledged members will also be recognized in KPHTH Magazine, on our Pancretan.org website, and at a special event held during our biennial conventions.
+All pledged members will also be recognized in KPHTH Magazine, on our website, and at a special event held during our biennial conventions.

 List of the PAA 300 Club current Members

 Epimenides/Ariadne San Francisco Cretan Chapter